Fundamentals of role-based administration for System Center Configuration Manager

 Security Administrator grants permissions to add and remove administrative users and associate administrative users with security roles, collections, and security scopes.
 Administrative users who are associated with this role can also create, modify, and delete security roles and their assigned security scopes and collections.

 You can view the list of built-in security roles and custom security roles you create, including their descriptions, in the Configuration Manager console.
 To view the roles, in the Administration workspace, expand Security, and then select Security Roles.

-You cannot change the permissions for the built-in security roles, but you can copy the role, make changes, and then save these changes as a new custom security role.
-You can also import security roles that you have exported from another hierarchy, for example, from a test network.
+You can't change the permissions for the built-in security roles, but you can copy the role, make changes, and then save these changes as a new custom security role.
+You can also import security roles that you've exported from another hierarchy, for example, from a test network.
 Review the security roles and their permissions to determine whether you'll use the built-in security roles, or whether you have to create your own custom security roles.

 To help you plan for security roles